This profile is available only from winter semester 2026/2027!

-Following modules are available in Profile A (scope, language of instruction):
+Following modules are available in profile D:

 -

-PA221: Water Technology (6 CP, English)
+PA221: Water Technology

 -